jwd-code/LING-L545/05_Project/README.md

 - Created the script/pipeline to scrape Tweets from Twitter API
 - Collected list of phrases/keywords to use as queries for the API
 - Contacted Italian mental health professional/doctor to double check the list of phrases
-- Started collecting some Tweets and taking preliminary looks at the data
+- Collected over 1000 Tweets by using the keyword phrase list evaluated by the Italian mental health professional

 To Do:
 - Development criteria to annotate Tweets as either 'suicidal' or 'not-suicidal'
-- Collect Tweets
 - Annotate Tweets
 - Create models